purcellconsult/Code-Cool-Stuff-With-Python/readme.md

 **Want to Contribute to an Open Source Project**?
 We would love to have you contribute to the project.
 There’s a plethora of ways to get involved from all skill sets, read [CONTRIBUTING.md](https://github.com/purcellconsult/Code-Cool-Stuff-With-Python/blob/master/CONTRIBUTING.md) to get started today.

-If you’re an educator that wants to promote STEM then I got ya covered.
+If you're an educator that wants to promote STEM then I got ya covered.
 I've created slide decks and pdfs based off the content in the book that you can use as source material.
 Check out [EDUCATORS.md](https://github.com/purcellconsult/Code-Cool-Stuff-With-Python/blob/master/EDUCATORS.md)

-### A Quick start Guide

-Below is a quick explanation of the directories in this repo along with a breakdown of all of the chapters in this book.

- - **book**: Contains the textual content associated with the chapters in *Code Cool Stuff With Python* along with a resource file that represents all of the urls in the book.
- - **media**: Contains the media files associated with the book such as the images, pdfs, and slide decks.
- - **source code**: Contains the code snippets and full solutions to the projects.

 Here's a list of all the chapters in *Code Cool Stuff with Python*: